-In a mandatory ETS, a government may create a regulatory agency to operate the exchange.4 The government and the ETS regulator collaborate to create a cap on the amount of GHG emissions that certain sectors are allowed to produce.
+In a mandatory ETS, a government may create a regulatory agency to operate the exchange.
+The government and the ETS regulator collaborate to create a cap on the amount of GHG emissions that certain sectors are allowed to produce.
 The government in collaboration with the ETS regulator would then indicate which GHG-emitting private sector companies would be required to participate in the ETS.
-Private sector companies that are required to participate in the ETS are referred to as regulated entities
+Private sector companies that are required to participate in the ETS are referred to as regulated entities.

 The regulated entities are assigned limits on their emissions, and then there are given emissions allowances to cover their emissions.
-Each emissions allowance gives the regulated entity a right to emit 1 ton of carbon dioxide equivalent (CO2 eq) of GHG.
+Each emissions allowance gives the regulated entity a right to emit 1 ton of carbon dioxide equivalent ( $CO_2$ eq) of GHG.
 Most likely at the start of the ETS, the regulated entities are given emissions allowances based on their historical emissions, a process known as grandfathering.

 At the end of the year or period specified by the ETS regulator, the regulated entities are required to surrender emissions allowances to cover their GHG emissions.
 If a regulated entity has more emissions than what can be covered by its emissions allowances, it can face some form of penalty from the ETS regulator.
 This penalty can be a fine for non-compliance, but it can also include softer penalties such as the reduction in the emission allowances given to the regulated entity in the next year.
-Since the regulated entity would not desire to face any penalty, it would be incentivized to reduce its emissions.
-However, some regulated entities would be more efficient in reducing their emissions than others and thus would have surplus emissions allowances.
+Since the regulated entities would be more efficient in reducing their emissions than others and thus would have surplus emissions allowances.
 Given this, the ETS regulator allows the trading of emissions allowances.
 Therefore, the most efficient regulated entities can capture a financial incentive as they can sell their surplus emissions allowances on the ETS market.
 In comparison, the less efficient regulated entities can purchase extra emissions allowances to cover their emissions.
 Thus, the mandatory ETS creates a system that encourages the reduction of emissions by the most efficient regulated entities, and it encourages the least efficient regulated entities to financially compensate their efficient peers as they purchase emissions allowances.
-The ETS helps the efficient and inefficient producers to collectively reduce the emissions in sectors and help countries achieve the NDC goals.
+The ETS helps the efficient and inefficient producers to collectively reduce the emissions in sectors, and help countries achieve the NDC goals.